 We are aspiring to be amazing in absolutely everything that we do.
-We are a very creative cohort and enjoy to write at any given opportunity; we particularly enjoy trying new genres of writing and are really looking forward to our text for this half term: Wonder by R J Palacio.
-In English, we will be looking at creating our own poetry, narrative and non-fiction based around our class text.
-The children will experiment with different story openings and choose which they believe creates the greatest hook to inspire their audience to read on.
+We are a very creative cohort and enjoy to write at any given opportunity; we particularly enjoy trying new genres of writing and are really looking forward to our texts for this half term: Private Peaceful by Michael Morpurgo and The Walter Tull Scrapbook by Michaela Morgan.
+In English, we will be looking at creating our own poetry, narrative and non-fiction inspired by these texts.
+The children will experiment with different creative writing techniques and choosing which, they believe, creates the greatest hook to inspire their audience to read on.
 Additionally, we will embed SPaG sessions throughout lessons.

 Throughout the school year, we will constantly be aiming to improve our reading fluency, speed and comprehension.
 This will come with plenty of practise.
 The children in Year 6 have a real passion for reading – it is vital that we feed this passion to provide them with the best possible opportunities in their educational journey.
 Reading a range of genres, at least four times per week at home will undoubtedly help the children with their reading skills.

 In Maths, we are going to be pushing ourselves hard in order to secure our understanding of place value: reading, writing, ordering and comparing numbers; rounding numbers; solving a range of problems and securing our use of the four written operations for +, -, x and ÷ In addition to this, we will be delving deeper into the world of fractions and mastering adding, subtracting and multiplying them.
 We will transfer our ever growing knowledge of fractions to working with decimal numbers and percentages and solving problems involving these.